 Fees paid by the Fund include management fees (calculated at 1.35% per annum) exclusive of GST of the Fund's net asset value and payable monthly).
+Management fees are paid to responsible entity.
 The fees, exclusive of GST, are as follows: